AdobeDocs/commerce-knowledge-base.en/help/how-to/general/reset-environment-on-cloud.md

 Choose the most appropriate for your case:

+* If you have planned activity (planned deployment or upgrade) - [Scenario 1: Planned activity)](#scen1).
-* If you have a valid snapshot - [Scenario 1: Restore a snapshot (easiest and recommended)](#scen1).
+* If you have a valid snapshot - [Scenario 2: Restore a snapshot ](#scen2).
-* If you have a stable build, but no valid snapshot - [Scenario 2: No snapshot, build stable (SSH connection available)](#scen2).
+* If you have a stable build, but no valid snapshot - [Scenario 3: No snapshot, build stable (SSH connection available)](#scen3).
-* If the build is broken and you have no valid snapshot - [Scenario 3: No snapshot; build broken (no SSH connection)](#scen3).
+* If the build is broken and you have no valid snapshot - [Scenario 4: No snapshot; build broken (no SSH connection)](#scen4).

-## Scenario 1: Restore a snapshot (easiest and recommended)
+## Scenario 1: Planned activity

-Read: [Restore a snapshot on Adobe Commerce on cloud infrastructure](https://devdocs.magento.com/cloud/project/project-webint-snap.html#restore-snapshot) in our developer documentation.

->[!NOTE]
->
->Creating a snapshot must be our very first step after accessing the Adobe Commerce on cloud infrastructure account and before applying major changes.
-It is a best practice and highly recommended.

-Read: [Create a snapshot](https://devdocs.magento.com/cloud/project/project-webint-snap.html#create-snapshot) in our developer documentation.

-With a planned deployment or upgrade, the easiest and recommended [!UICONTROL Rollback] would be for the merchant, as part of your preparations to do the following:
+With a planned deployment or upgrade, the easiest and recommended [!UICONTROL Rollback] would be for the merchant, as part of your preparations, to do the following:

 >[!NOTE]
 >